 This year due to COVID19, the Flu Vaccine will be delivered differently from any other year.

-The practice will only vaccinate patients between the age of 18-64 in the 'at risk' catergory'.
+Under government guidance, the practice will only vaccinate patients between the age of 18-64 in the 'at risk' category'.
 Eligible groups are below.
 All other patient cohorts will be vaccinated by another health professional team.
-Details of which are at the bottom of this page
+Details of which are at the bottom of this page.

 Chronic Respiratory Disease

-Asthma that required continous or repeated use of inhaled or systemic steriods or with previous exacarbations requiring hospital admission.
+Asthma that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission.

-COPD, including chronic bronchitis and emphysema; bronchitis, cystic fibrosis, interstial lung fibrosis, pneumonitis and bronchopulmonary dysplasia.
+COPD, including chronic bronchitis and emphysema; bronchitis, cystic fibrosis, interstital lung fibrosis, pneumonitis and bronchopulmonary dysplasia.